yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 - The receive-timeout , commit and abort timeout , lookup-timeout , duration and round-trip-time parameters are in millisecond units.{warning}

 # Libraries Required
-The depanlinkattached librariestengahlink/attachment_files/sbp/mule-jars.zipbelakanglink should be located at your `GigaSpaces Root\lib\platform\mule` folder before deploying the example.
+The [attached libraries](/attachment_files/sbp/mule-jars.zip) should be located at your `GigaSpaces Root\lib\platform\mule` folder before deploying the example.
 See below fill list of the libraries required to run this example:

 {% highlight java %}